 We will be adding new features on a regular basis to make this platform as useful as possible for people to connect, learn, brainstorm, and collaborate on all things EPRS-related.
 We have big plans for Thrivespring.
 At the moment we’re a long way from where we want to be, but we all have to start somewhere – join us on the journey.

 Over the coming months, we will be writing about and interviewing people on topics such as creating an emergency plan, volunteer response groups, urban farming, psychological resilience, pet preparedness, community-owned energy co-operatives… the list is long and we’ll be covering it all over time.
 What are your interests and concerns?
 What problems or initiatives would you like us to address?
 And what does resilience mean to you?
-Please let us know by getting involved in the conversations or by emailing us.
+Please let us know by emailing us.